* Registration closes on Tuesday, April 13th. *

-As always, we will have an outstanding lineup of leading scientists presenting their research and in-depth discussions led by our students.
+As always, we will have an outstanding lineup of leading scientists presenting their research, along with in-depth discussions led by our students.
+The symposium includes five virtual presentations, breakout discussions, a virtual poster session, and opportunities to connect with a variety of participants from programs across the country.
+Each year we hear from attendees that this meeting, where experienced scientists make a special effort to reach out to trainees, helps forge enduring collegial relationships.
 We hope you can join us as we deliver lively discussions on the origins of psychiatric illnesses and provide creative insights into new potential treatments.

 Registered attendees are invited to visit the symposium Virtual Event Platform FAQ page for more information about the virtual event.

 Read more about the Symposium and it’s founders, Richie Davidson & Ned Kalin:

 This SMPH Quarterly feature article summarizes the history of the Wisconsin Symposium on Emotion, and the story behind what brought together symposium founders Drs Ned Kalin and Richie Davidson, and their shared vision and contributions to the field of affective neuroscience.

 The UW HealthEmotions Research Institute aims to offer 20 travel award grants to bring the best and brightest student researchers in affective neuroscience to the University of Wisconsin to participate in the Wisconsin Symposium on Emotion.
 These travel grants are funded by support from our sponsors and thanks to gifts from generous donors.

 While the 2021 symposium will not be offering travel awards, contributions can be made for future awardees.